-The term in itself is misleading.
-A car with a clean title simply indicates that it has never been deemed a total loss, otherwise known as a salvage car.
-With a clean title, a car might carry the balance of its new car warranty and has slightly higher resale value.
-The alternative to a clean title is a car that has been deemed a total loss – the term for that is a ‘branded or salvage title’, and you’ve been taught those are scary words.
+The term itself is misleading.
+The clean title definition indicates that the vehicle has never been deemed a total loss.
+With a clean title, a car might carry the balance of its new car warranty and have a slightly higher resale value.
+The alternative to a clean title is a car with a salvage title, otherwise known as branded title car.
+But what is the difference between a clean title vs. salvage title vehicle?

 - A clean title can hide sloppy repairs.
 Sometimes, owners decide to fix collisions, fire damage, or electrical issues on their own, or by paying cash under the table to avoid an insurance claim that will affect their premiums.
-These hidden repairs go unreported, not showing up on the vehicle history report of car title status.
+These hidden repairs go unreported, not showing up on the vehicle history report of the car title status.

-- A car with a clean title may have had the equivalent of ‘reconstructive surgery’.
+- A car with a clean title may have had the equivalent of “reconstructive surgery.”
 Some collisions cost insurers tens of thousands of dollars in repairs to complete.
 This extensive damage often includes frame or structural damage.
 Once it’s deemed sufficiently repaired, the car is still insured with a clean title.

 - A car with a clean title isn’t always the best car for you.
 In many cases, a branded title can offer better results for your family.
 When you look at an AutoSavvy vehicle with a branded title, there’s a level of transparency and accountability that exist, and it makes for a better car and better experience.

 - A car with an AutoSavvy branded title isn’t hiding anything.
 A vehicle health report, history report, and detailed vehicle repairs are provided when a car with a branded title is sold.
 Do you get that when you buy a car with a clean title?
 Probably not.